boyserk84/problems_solver_challenges/README.md

 ### Choice of Programming Languages
-Currently, I only add solutions/method stubs and unit tests for javascript because it has the simplest setup and light-weight among other languages.
+Currently, I only add solutions/method stubs and unit tests for javascript because it has the simplest and light-weight setup among other languages.

 I'm planning to add more as I have more times adding in.

 #### Javascript
-You need
+You will need
 ```
 Node.js installed on your machine
 ```